AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Data and Market Setting

 \section{Data and Market Setting}

-This section outlines the financial instruments, data sources, and market assumptions that form the foundation of our empirical analysis.
-We place a strong emphasis on data integrity and the realistic modeling of trading costs, as these are critical prerequisites for robust backtesting.
+This section outlines the financial instruments, data sources, and market assumptions that form the foundation of the empirical analysis.
+The study places a strong emphasis on data integrity and the realistic modeling of trading costs, since both are prerequisites for robust backtesting and transparent evaluation.